 Ecuadorian pan de yuca are small cheesy breads made with yuca flour (cassava/tapioca starch) and cheese.
 There are variations of these delicious breads in many Latin countries.
 They are known as chipas in Paraguay/Argentina, pan de queso in Colombia, cuñape in Bolivia, and pao de queijo in Brazil.
 The variations and exact ingredients vary from one place to another, my recipe for pan de yuca is made with yuca starch, cheese, butter and eggs.
 Yuca bread makes a delicious warm appetizer and the breads can be made in advance and baked minutes before serving.
 Leftover breads will get hard when they get cold, but can be reheated in the microwave (great for breakfast the day after).
-The flour is made from yuca root, and is also known as cassava or tapioca starch, the flour can be found in specialty stores.
+The flour is made from yuca root, and is also known as cassava or tapioca starch, the flour can be found in most supermarkets, in Latin grocery stores, or online.

 Pan de yuca, also known as cheese bread or yuca bread, are yummy melt in your mouth warm breads made with cheese and yuca or cassava starch

-- 2 ½ cups yuca starch (sometimes also called yuca flour) or tapioca starch
+- 2 ½ cups yuca or cassava starch - sometimes also called yuca flour or tapioca starch/flour

 - 1 tsp baking powder